axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 ^
 # Brokers not broke
 * **Middlemanship (intermediation) has always been very popular (and lucrative).**
-	* **Passing the baton, very many times.** Just like now, ancient trade covered long distances, made of very many segments operated by very many midlemen (× Internet's peer-to-peer addressing protocol (IP Routing))
+	* **Passing the baton, very many times.** Just like now, ancient trade covered long distances, made of very many segments operated by very many middlemen (× Internet's peer-to-peer addressing protocol (IP Routing))
 		* Physical trade routes exist today in part as infrastructure (e.g. the Internet infrastructure (for trading of bits)).
 		* The Chinese would only bring their silk to the first middlemen (in the Bay of Bengal), the first stage in a long journey to Rome.
 	* **Each new intermediary marks an increase in price.** (Also for the end-consumer, for whom the process might be less apparent.)
-With each subsequent leg of the jouney, the price of the commodity would increase.
+With each subsequent leg of the journey, the price of the commodity would increase.
 		* The intrinsic value of a product (if there exists such a thing) becomes combined with the (aggregated) value of its history (Point of view of the object.)
 			* Value and price are fundamentally subjective, based on guesstimating something's value or price for oneself, and negotiation skills.
 Value and price are dependent on the buyer and the seller (producer).
 		* Every reseller (middleman) adds their own margin, tantamount to the value of their effort (and then some).
 (Point of view of the (re)seller.)